zyzhucreol/PACK/README.md

 3. Tested the video speed in pyqtgraph with the example "video speed test", and settled on the 1024 X 1024 uint8 grayscale as the preview mode (max ~30fps).

 02-28-2021:
-1. Add video test using cv2; pyqtgraph not working.
+1. Add video test and 2D FFT-MTF ploting using cv2; pyqtgraph not working.